SpiderOak/nimbus.io/docs/administrators_guide.rst

 tweak your cluster hardware arrangements if you need to improve performance.

-For a large Nimbus.io service with many collections and many clusters, the biggest management challenge is balancing space usage across the many storage clusters.
+For a large Nimbus.io service with many collections and many clusters, the biggest management challenge is likely to be balancing space usage across the many storage clusters.
 There are some home grown tools for this with goofy names like `space cadet`, `space colony`, and `space ship` which we'll work on releasing as free and open source software.

 Recovery from Storage Node Failure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^